 How to Prepare Leeks

 When I lived in America, it was rare to find leeks.
 Some of you out there in the states are probably thinking; “Leeks?
-Aren’t those the fancy onion-like things at the supermarket that are expensive?”
+Aren’t those the fancy onion-like things at the supermarket that look like overgrown scallions?”
+Well, yes.

 Anyhow, we Americans do have our green onions (or scallions, as they’re sometimes called) and we use them a lot.
 They’re cheap, often just two or three bunches cost a buck, but they’re almost impossible to find in France.
 I think it’s perhaps because we use them raw quite a bit and the harsh taste might be a bit overwhelming.
 You don’t see too raw onions being served in France as much as you do in the states.

 Some people may find leeks intimidating, but I’ve started using them a lot more since I’ve moved to France and love their sweet, mellow taste, and use them much more than yellow onions in my cooking.
 They do require a bit more preparation, but you don’t have to deal with those papery skins flying all over your kitchen, which I think is a pretty decent trade-off.

 The best way to cook leeks is to “sweat” them, which means cooking them in butter and/or oil over pretty low heat until they get soft, but not browned.
 The French call this fondu, or “melted.”
 I use part butter, part olive oil, because although the butter adds a wonderful flavor, it can burn if cooked for a long time.
 So using some oil helps.
 If you have clarified butter, you could use that, but I don’t keep that on hand.